Q: What are the basic criteria for admission to the Division of Psychology doctoral progam?

 Q: Can I schedule a time to talk with the Director of the program or one of the faculty members?

 A: Unfortunately, no. The Director and other program faculty do not have the time to meet with potential applicants.
 We have 200-300+ applicants a year, and we just cannot spend the time away from our other activities to meet with potential applicants.
 Although you are welcome to send a faculty member an email, please do not be offended if he or she does not respond; our faculty are very busy.
-You are always welcome to email the Director of the program.
+You are always welcome to email the Director of the program with any specific questions or concerns that are not already answered by our website.

 Q: May I take a psychology course or audit a course if I am not a Division of Psychology student?